element-hq/element-web/README.md

    anything else since it is used to isolate the privileges of file attachments to this domain.
 Default: `usercontent.riot.im`.
 This needs to contain v1.html from https://github.com/matrix-org/usercontent/blob/master/v1.html
+1. `themes`: List of the themes available to the user.
+The first one will be default for new users and for those that haven't expicitly chosen their theme.
+Learn how to create your own Riot themes at https://github.com/vector-im/riot-web/blob/master/docs/theming.md

 Running as a Desktop app
 ========================